- Our Programs

 There are three distinct sites that host resident practices.
-The largest is the Weill Cornell Internal Medicine Associates (WCIMA), across the street from the hospital with the second practice, the Wright Center, just 7 blocks north as a satellite practice of WCIMA.
+The largest is the Weill Cornell Internal Medicine Associates (WCIMA), across the street from the hospital with the second practice, the Payson House, also on campus is a smaller practice which allows for a more interdisciplinary work environment.
 These two practices feature multicultural patients from New York City, and an amazing clinical experience that covers the breadth and depth of internal medicine.
 The Long Island City (LIC) Health Center in Long Island City, Queens, New York, is the third site, designated as a federally qualified health center with a diverse patient population, and fully integrated into the community for patient education and outreach.

-Residents participate in a variety of clinic sessions including women's health sessions, rapid discharge appointments, psychiatry, diabetes education, smoking cessation, phone triage and evening practice sessions to introduce them to all the necessary elements for providing comprehensive primary care to patients.
+Residents participate in a variety of clinic sessions including women's health sessions, rapid discharge appointments, psychiatry, diabetes education, addiction medicine, smoking cessation, phone triage, and evening practice sessions to introduce them to all the necessary elements for providing comprehensive primary care to patients.

 On average, interns spend six months on inpatient wards service as the primary doctor for their patients.
 Just over half of this time is spent on the general medicine services with the remainder on specialty services including cardiology and oncology.
 One additional month is spent in the Medical ICU.
 The 6 + 2 block schedule provides every eight weeks of assignment with two weeks immersed in the outpatient practice.
 Each intern is part of a practice "pod", with one member of the pod assigned to cover the practice on a rotating basis.
 The ambulatory block time (~ 12 weeks of the year) also includes education units, dedicated time to learn important doctoring skills and best-practice ambulatory medicine.
 The education units include our simulation and ultrasound curriculum, concepts in cultural competency, evidence based medicine training, palliative care, translational medicine concepts, quality improvement science methods, and a hands-on practicum to improve physical exam skills.
 While working in the outpatient practices, a morning report series includes a comprehensive curriculum on ambulatory medicine.